syncfusion-content/blazor-docs/blazor/accumulation-chart/tool-tip.md

 ## Tooltip customization

 The [Fill](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AccumulationChartTooltipSettings.html#Syncfusion_Blazor_Charts_AccumulationChartTooltipSettings_Fill) and [AccumulationChartTooltipBorder](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AccumulationChartTooltipBorder.html) are used to customize the background color and the border of the tooltip respectively.
 The [AccumulationChartTooltipTextStyle](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AccumulationChartTooltipTextStyle.html) in the tooltip is used to customize the font size of the tooltip text.
+The [HighlightColor](../api/chart/chartModel/#highlightcolor) property is used to customize the point color while hovering for tooltip.

 ```cshtml